Dteyn/Datafrog_SF2000_Vanilla/README.md

 Thank you to tzlion for FROGTOOL, the premier utility for rebuilding game lists: https://github.com/tzlion/frogtool

-Thank you to EricGoldsteinNz for tadpole, the best GUI app to manager your SF2000: https://github.com/EricGoldsteinNz/tadpole
+Thank you to EricGoldsteinNz for tadpole, the best GUI app to manage your SF2000: https://github.com/EricGoldsteinNz/tadpole

 Thank you to Zerter for the SF2000 Collection, a great place to customize your Froggy: https://zerter555.github.io/sf2000-collection/